rapid7/metasploit-framework/Landing-Pull-Requests.md

 Created new window in existing browser session.
 ````

-This sequence does a few things after editing the .gitconfig.
+This sequence does a few things after editing `.gitconfig`.
 It creates another copy of landing-1217 (which is itself a copy of upstream/pr/1217)).
 Next, I push those changes to my branch (todb-r7, aka "origin").
 Finally, I have a mighty [.gitconfig alias here](https://gist.github.com/todb-r7/5438391) to open a browser window to send a pull request to the original contributor's branch (you will want to edit yours to reflect your real GitHub username, of course).

 ````
 pr-url = !"echo https://github.com/YOURNAME/metasploit-framework/pull/new/HISNAME:HISBRANCH...YOURBRANCH"